MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/20_installation.md

 ---

 Each of the files from the Zip will be uploaded individually.
 You can see the list of files being uploaded and there will be a notification when the whole Zip file has been uploaded.
-Once the upload is complete, click **"Close""*.
+Once the upload is complete, click **"Close"**.

 ![Uploaded file list in DWC](../img/mos_install_step_2.png){: .shadow-dark }